New York City Traffic Ticket Lawyer For OATH/ECB Hearings

 If you have a summons that requires an OATH hearing, click here: OATH Summons Finder.

-Our New York City Traffic Ticket Law Firm provides seasoned legal counsel and representation at hearings for summonses issued by the following agencies and departments:
+The Law Office of Mindy Paget Brill provides seasoned legal counsel and representation at hearings for summonses issued by the following agencies and departments:

 - Department of Environmental Protection (DEP)

 - Department of Transportation (DOT)

 - NYC Fire Department (FDNY)